Tencent/rapidjson/doc/schema.md

 }
 ~~~

-Of course, if your appication only needs SAX-style serialization, it can simply send SAX events to `SchemaValidator` instead of `Writer`.
+Of course, if your application only needs SAX-style serialization, it can simply send SAX events to `SchemaValidator` instead of `Writer`.

 ## Remote Schema